-Reform Judaism magazine interviewed Rabbi Kevin M. Kleinman, the associate rabbi of Reform Congregation Keneseth Israel in Elkins Park, PA, and a member of the Jewish environmental organization Hazon’s Shmita Project Network.
+In anticipation of the shmita year 5775 (1994), Reform Judaism magazine interviewed Rabbi Kevin M. Kleinman, then associate rabbi of Reform Congregation Keneseth Israel in Elkins Park, PA, and a member of the Jewish environmental organization Hazon’s Shmita Project Network.

 You have called on the Reform Jewish community to begin observance of shmita this Rosh HaShanah in order to alleviate economic disparity, better steward the earth, and champion social justice.
 What is shmita and how can it accomplish all this?